-17 Oct First Gynecological Visit: When should you go and What to Expect?
+17 Oct First Gynecological Visit: What to Expect?

-From Late Teen Onwards: The major difference between the examination stage of a young teen and an older woman is the genital examination phase.
-For an older woman, the pelvic examination is carried out.
-This is where speculum is used to hold your vaginal walls open for closer examination of the uterus, fallopian tubes, and cervix walls.
+The major difference between the examination stage of a young teen and an older woman is the genital examination phase.
+For an older woman, the pelvic examination is important.
+This is where the Doctor uses a speculum to hold your vaginal walls open for closer examination of the uterus, fallopian tubes, and cervix walls.
 A Pap smear might also be done depending on the age of the patient (21 years and above).
 For older women, the last stage of this also involves the rectovaginal examination.
-Here, the walls of the uterus, vagina, and rectum are examined for cancer3.
-You doctor does this by inserting one finger in your rectum and another in your vagina to examine the wall separating them and the strength of the muscles.
+Here, they examine the walls of the uterus, vagina, and rectum for cancer.
+Your doctor does this by inserting one finger in your rectum and another in your vagina to examine the wall separating them and the strength of the muscles.